kyma-project/kyma/docs/headless-cms/08-01-add-new-documentation-to-console.md

 EOF
 ```

+>**NOTE:** For a detailed explanation of all parameters, see the [ClusterDocsTopics custom resource](#custom-resource-clusterdocstopic).

-3. Check the status of custom resources:
+2. Check the status of custom resources:

 ```
 kubectl get clusterdocstopics